unixpickle/kahoot-hack/README.md

  * [kahoot-flood](kahoot-flood/) - using an old school denial of service technique, this program automatically joins a game of kahoot an arbitrary number of times.
 For instance, you can register the nicknames "alex1", "alex2", ..., "alex100".
  * [kahoot-rand](kahoot-rand/) - connect to a game an arbitrary number of times (e.g. 100) and answer each question randomly.
 If you connect with enough names, one of them is bound to win.
- * [kahoot-profane](kahoot-profane/) - circumvent Kahoot's profanity detector, allowing you to join with any nickname.
+ * [kahoot-profane](kahoot-profane/) - circumvent Kahoot's profanity detector, allowing you to join with any nickname (but with extra length restrictions; it has to be short).
  * [kahoot-play](kahoot-play/) - play kahoot regularly&mdash;as if you were using the online client.
  * [kahoot-html](kahoot-html/) - I have notified Kahoot and they have fixed this issue.
 It used to allow you to join a game of kahoot a bunch of times with HTML-rich nicknames.
 This messes with the lobby of a kahoot game.
 See the screenshot in the [example](#example) section.
  * [kahoot-crash](kahoot-crash/) - trigger an exception on the host's computer.
 This no longer prevents the game from functioning, so it is a rather pointless "hack"